Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

-Zela \etal~\citep{zela2019understanding} propose four popular reduced spaces $\mathbb{S}1-\mathbb{S}4$ to demonstrate that the derived architecture collapses when the \textit{skip connection} dominates the generated architecture.
-Similarly, we propose another three reduced spaces $\mathbb{S}5-\mathbb{S}7$ to explore the possibility of narrowing the operation space under our framework. \begin{enumerate}[leftmargin=0.8cm] \item[\textbf{$\mathbb{S}5:$}] This search space discards skip connections compared to $\mathbb{S}$.
+Zela \etal\cite{zela2019understanding} propose four popular reduced spaces $\mathbb{S}1-\mathbb{S}4$ to demonstrate that the derived architecture in DARTS collapses when \textit{skip connection} dominates the generated architecture.
+Similarly, we propose another three reduced spaces $\mathbb{S}5-\mathbb{S}7$ to explore the robustness on reduced operation space. \begin{enumerate}[leftmargin=0.8cm] \item[\textbf{$\mathbb{S}5:$}] This search space discards skip connections compared to $\mathbb{S}$.
 It is the basic search space of ACA-DARTS, corresponding to $\mathbb{S}$ of DARTS-based approaches. \item[\textbf{$\mathbb{S}6:$}] In this space, the pooling operations and $Zero$ are further discarded.
-So the set of candidate operations is $\{3\times3$ \emph{SepConv}, $5\times5$ \emph{SepConv}, $3\times3$ \emph{dilated SepConv}, $5\times5$ \emph{dilated SepConv}$\}$.
+So the set of candidate operations is $\{3\times3$ \emph{SepConv}, $5\times5$ \emph{SepConv}, $3\times3$ \emph{dilated SepConv} , $5\times5$ \emph{dilated SepConv}$\}$.
 We discard pooling operations because there are fixed pooling operations at the head and tail of the target-net in the DARTS framework.
-Besides, the main body of the excellent manual architectures doesn't contain pooling operations. \emph{Zero} operation is discarded at the end of the search stage in the original DARTS, so we remove it from the operation space. \item[\textbf{$\mathbb{S}7:$}] Compared to $\mathbb{S}6$, $\mathbb{S}7$ has one more operation of \emph{SkipConnect}.
-The set of candidate operations is $\{3\times3$ \emph{SepConv}, $5\times5$ \emph{SepConv}, $3\times3$ \emph{dilated SepConv}, $5\times5$ \emph{dilated SepConv}, \emph{SkipConnect}$\}$.
+Besides, the main body of the excellent manual architectures does not contain pooling operations. \emph{Zero} operation is discarded at the end of the search stage in the original DARTS, so we remove it from the operation space. \item[\textbf{$\mathbb{S}7:$}] Compared to $\mathbb{S}6$, $\mathbb{S}7$ has one more operation of \emph{SkipConnect}.
+The set of candidate operations includes $\{3\times3$ \emph{SepConv}, $5\times5$ \emph{SepConv}, $3\times3$ \emph{dilated SepConv}, $5\times5$ \emph{dilated SepConv}, and \emph{SkipConnect}$\}$.
 This space will be used for DARTS-based approaches as a natural control group. \end{enumerate}